georgiee/coding-for-kids/slides.md

 ---
 ^ Could I use those CDs ?
 Not at all.

-^ as I didn't even owned a computer.
+^ As I didn't even owned a computer.

 ![fit](images/01-intro/paperboard-computer.jpg)